univ-of-utah-marriott-library-apple/display_manager/README.md

    * We support all the features of SetDisplay
    * Plans for additional features (AirPlay configuration, HDMI underscan settings, etc.)

-And also this was a good project for me getting into PyObjC.
-We have a couple other ideas that I'll be working on, but for now doing a simple port seemed a good way to get a grasp of how it all works.

 ## Usage

-The Display Manager executable supports a few commands, because it seemed more sensical than dozens of extra option flags.
+The Display Manager executable supports the following commands:

 ```
 $ display_manager.py { help | set | show | mirroring | brightness | rotate }
 ```

-The `help` option just prints out relevant information, and is interchangeable with `--help` and `--version`, respectively.
+The `help` option just prints out relevant information, and is interchangeable with `--help`.
 You can give any commands as an argument to `help` (e.g. `display_manager.py help mirroring`), and you can give `help` as an argument to any commands.

 The other commands each have their own usage instructions, which are detailed below.